zulfadz/solutions/README.md

 This is a collection of notes on books I have studied.
-I do every exercises to understand the materials.
+I do the exercises to understand the materials.
 The template is obtained from user maksimim.

 ## Instructions